Brajime1124/ActiveDirectDemo/README.md

 </ul>

 <h2>Conclusion</h2>
-<p>Setting up an Active Directory home lab is an essential step for IT professionals looking to gain real-world experience.
+<p>Setting up an Active Directory home lab is essential for IT professionals looking to gain real-world experience.
 This lab allows you to explore user management, GPOs, and networking in a controlled environment.</p>
 <p>With this foundation, you can expand into more advanced topics like PowerShell automation, hybrid cloud integration, or security hardening.</p>
-<p>🚀 <strong>Happy learning and labbing!</strong></p>

 <!--
  ```diff